 "The businesses have invested in the central city have done so based on the fact that we are going to get a multi-use arena in Christchurch."

-She said the central city's economy is at a tipping point, and some businesses will not survive.
+She said the central city's economy was at a tipping point, and some businesses would not survive.